jeffdonthemic/sinatra-grape/README.md

 * If you're writing an API implementation for various machine learning/ automation tasks, the best way is to isolate this and not make it a part of your probably bloated application
 * REST API for specific mobile applications that may or may not rely another application

-### The Golden Rule of API Design

-> It’s not enough to write tests for an API you develop; you have to write unit tests for code that uses your API.
-> Michael Feathers

 ## Dependencies

 * Ruby 2.1.2 or greater (but will probably work for 1.9.x)